 The Lamb’s Ears are always one of the first plants to come back in the spring.
 This plant is fairly frost-tolerant up to a point.
 In many parts of its recommended zones, this plant will be evergreen.
 In others, the plant will die back and emerge when it warms up in the spring, or even on warmer days during the winter.
 It is nothing to see this plant start to regrow in January if there are enough warm days.

 Sometimes the lower leaves will turn brown and should be removed.
 This can be caused from aging or from the ground being wet under the plant causing their leaves to rot.
-Applying a mulch under and around the plant will help.
+Applying mulch under and around the plant will help.

 To grow this plant successfully you need very well-draining soil.
-They DO NOT like wet soil and will sure rot if the soil stays to damp for too long.
+They DO NOT like wet soil and will sure rot if the soil stays too damp for too long.

 They really like the sun but they also do OK in lightly shaded areas.
 The main problem with them being in too much shade is not necessarily the light, but mainly how fast moisture dries from their leaves after a rain or watering.
-To much moisture on their leaves can lead to rotting or brown spots.
+Too much moisture on their leaves can lead to rotting or brown spots.

 Many consider the flowers of the Lamb’s Ears not to be that showy.
 You need to take a closer look.
 This is a very complex plant!
 Bees, butterflies, and hummingbirds love this plant!

 The Stachys byzantina is a very drought-tolerant plant but does appreciate regular watering during hot summer months.

-While many people love this plant for its nice, fuzzy leaves, few realize it’s other benefits.
-Believe it or not, these plants leaves were once used on battlefields for dressing wounds.
+While many people love this plant for its nice, fuzzy leaves, few realize its other benefits.
+Believe it or not, the leaves of these plants were once used on battlefields for dressing wounds.
 Not only do the leaves soak up blood and help it clot faster, they have antibacterial, antiseptic, and anti-inflammatory properties.